rsdoiel/rsdoiel.github.io/blog/2025/06/30/Build_a_Static_Web_Server.md

 Point the web browser at <http://localhost:8002>.
 What do you see?
 Can you find our HTML files?

 I think we have a useful localhost static content web server.
-It's time to rename our working prototype version and install it so we have it available in our toolbox.
+It's time to rename our working prototype, compile and install it so it is available in our toolbox.

 1. Copy `webserver_v3.js` to `webserver.js`
 2. Use `deno compile` to create an executable